yifeidong0/yifeidong0.github.io/_pages/about.md

 Hi there!
 I'm a second-year PhD student at KTH Royal Institute of Technology in Stockholm under the supervision of Asoc.
 Prof. [Florian T. Pokorny](https://www.csc.kth.se/~fpokorny/).
 My research is supported by the European Commission project [SoftEnable](https://softenable.eu/).
 Previously, I received my M.Sc. from ETH Zurich and my B. Sc. from Shanghai Jiao Tong University (SJTU).

-My current research interest is
+My current research interest is robustness analysis and robust motion planning in general dexterous manipulation.
+My recent work focuses on characterizing robustness in manipulation using energy and caging analysis.

 <!-- <p>Lindstedtsvägen 24</p> -->
 <!-- <p>114 28 Stockholm</p> -->